 A fintech wellness app helping users identify emotional spending patterns with the help of AI.

-Research
+Market Research

-Core UX Challenges/Strategy
+Core UX Challenges & Strategy

 Key Features